This blog may contain affiliate links. Read our disclosure policy for more info.

 The Hobbiton movie set is one of New Zealand’s most talked about and visited attractions.
 For many fans of both the Lord of the Rings and Hobbit movies, a visit to Hobbiton is somewhat of a pilgrimage and it’s the reason they came to New Zealand to begin with.

 And for that reason, it can get busy at Hobbiton – like REALLY busy.
 For me, the huge crowds of tourists all taking photos really hindered my experience.
-This is why going on an early-access private tour would be the best option!
+Depending on your level of interest in Hobbiton, there are a few tours that can strike a balance between budget and exclusivity.

 You can read more about what I thought about the traditional Hobbiton experience here.